by John Salt - Updated February 2021

-Christmas came a couple weeks early this year when Zonda Hobby sent me an Esky F150 V2 to review, and I want to thank them again for their support.
+Christmas came a couple weeks early this year when the Esky F150 V2 arrived in the mail.

 With the Bell 222 fuselage and black/white Airwolf color scheme, this little heli looks fantastic.
 Question...
 Is it all show with little go, or does it actually fly well while being as stable and easy to pilot as advertised?